rmc-softdev/RealEstateFrontend/README.md

 ### `npm i`
 ### `npm start`

->> In both the FRONT END folder and the BACK END folder
->> You can find the Back End here: https://github.com/rmc-softdev/RealEstateBackend
+>> In both the FRONT END folder and the BACK END folder.
+You can find the BACK END folder here: https://github.com/rmc-softdev/RealEstateBackend

 ## Technical comments